 Psalm 1: The Law is from the Lord

 Secondly, as coming from God, the law must be obeyed.
 Torah comes in several forms—promises, instructions, counsels—but one of its primary forms is that of commandments.
 As Deuteronomy 1:3 states, “Moses spoke to the people of Israel according to all that the LORD had given him in commandment to them (Deut.
 1:3 ESV).”
 The Ten Words, with reason commonly called the Ten Commandments in Exodus 20, consist solely of commands to do something or prohibitions that command us not to do something.
-Although we humans in this fallen world have a natural tendency to resist commandments that we must conform to, much modern thought strongly opposes the idea that anyone should define for me how I should conduct my life, especially a divine source from which there is no appeal.
+We humans in this fallen world have a natural tendency to resist commandments that we must conform to.
+It should come as no surprise then that much modern thought strongly opposes the idea that anyone should define for me how I should conduct my life, especially a divine source from which there is no appeal.

 Modernity’s resistance to the command form of the law becomes even stronger when we consider its third reason for opposing biblical law as the guide to living well—the comprehensive nature of the biblical concept of law.
 Three times Psalm 1 speaks of a “way.”
 There is the way of the sinners (v.
 1), the way of the wicked (v.
 6), and in contrast the way of the righteous (v.
 6).
 The way is a defined pattern of life.
 There is no separate and limited religious category.
 The way is comprehensive, directing and shaping all of life.
 The righteous person conforms to God’s law, follows a path that God has laid out and that he approves of.